UMass Amherst Environmental Health and Safety

 • graffiti and vandalism of fire alarm or security equipment, etc.

-All maintenance emergencies should be reported to your Residential Service Desk or the Resident Assistant on duty.
-Please make note that some kinds of work may result in a billing charge for the service if occurring after normal work hours.
+All maintenance emergencies should be reported to your Residential Service Desk or by calling 413.545.0812 outside of RSD hours.
 NOTE: The online Residential Life iService Request System should NOT be used to report maintenance emergencies.

 Residence halls are heated through a variety of systems.
 In our oldest halls, the heat is maintained through steam heat, and in the halls built in the 1970's, a circulating hot water system is used.
 In our newest halls, the heat is provided through a central air system.